Mike Turzai: Legislative ratings and endorsements

 In 2017 Turzai was given a 91% rating by the National Federation of Independent Business (which endorsed him in October 2016) and an 80% rating by the American Conservative Union.

 In 2016 he was given a 0% rating by the Sierra Club but a 25% rating by the Sierra Club PA.
 That same year he received a 92% rating by the Pennsylvania Chamber of Business and Industry.

-The National Rifle Association endorsed Turzai for re-election in 2016.
+The NRA Political Victory Fund endorsed Turzai in 2014 with an "A" rating.
 As of 2017 he holds a 93% NRA rating.

-Gubernatorial run, 2018
+2018 gubernatorial campaign

 On November 14, 2017 Turzai officially announced he would run for governor in 2018, challenging Democratic incumbent Tom Wolf.
 Others in the Republican primary field included Scott Wagner, R-York; Paul Mango, a former health care director with McKinsey & Company; and Jones Day attorney Laura Ellsworth.

 During the primary race Turzai also ran to retain his 28th District House seat, defending against Democrat Emily Skopov; had he won the primary, Turzai would have been required to vacate his legislative seat.
 He remained speaker throughout the election season.

 During a campaign stop in December 2017, Turzai said as governor he would prioritize "Fiscal responsibility, a balanced budget, school accountability and increased investments in career and technical education."
 He said that if he was unable to bring about those changes during a first term, he would not seek a second term.
 State representative Kathy Rapp and state Senator Scott Hutchinson endorsed his candidacy with supporting remarks.

 As of February 2018, Turzai had $1.2 million in his campaign account.

 On February 10, 2018, Turzai announced to the state Republican Party Committee that he would no longer be running for governor, following the party endorsement of Scott Wagner.